 They are very breathable and the use of real premium leather in the thumbs allows for a good firm grip for any size hand.
 They seem to be quite durable given the lower price tag and they have a generous return policy that allows for replacement of the gloves if you are dissatisfied with them.

 Trideer Padded Workout Gloves – while these gloves were designed for general use in gyms or weight rooms, they are also quite effective as rowing gloves.
 They are made of silicone and cowhide and have a silica gel palm for an exceptionally firm grip on the handle of any exercise machine.

 They have a very breathable design and a Velcro strip around the wrist to adjust for a comfortable fit on any size hand.
 They are available in sizes ranging from small to double extra large At just $15 on sale they are affordable and they come with a 30 day return policy and 12 month warranty.

-Yaayan Pink Indoor Rowing Gloves – these attractive gloves are designed specifically for women and have a couple of unique features, including terry cloth on the thumbs to help absorb sweat and elastic wrist bands to ensure a snug fit without restricting blood circulation to the hands.
+Lifect Rowing Gloves – these attractive gloves are designed for men and women and have a couple of unique features, including terry cloth on the thumbs to help absorb sweat and elastic wrist bands to ensure a snug fit without restricting blood circulation to the hands.

 Aside from the terry cloth thumbs, the gloves are made from silicone, microfiber and Lycra fiber mesh for breathability.
 They also feature a silica gel section on the palm to reduce friction and avoid development of blisters.
 They don’t have a full size chart and aren’t the most durable of gloves but at just $11, they are an extremely affordable option.